geoserver/geoserver/doc/en/user/source/community/oauth2/index.rst

    .. figure:: images/discovery.png
       :align: center

+The UI allow to set also the ``Post Logout Redirect URI`` which will be used to populate the  ``post_logout_redirect_uri`` request param, when doing the global logout from the GeoServer UI.
+The OpenId provider will use the URI to redirect to the desired app page.

 In addition, the OpenID connect authentication is able to extract the user roles from either the ID token or the Access Token: